-- A large proportion of time spent in school with teaching practices in EYFS, Key Stage 1 and 2.
+- A large proportion of time spent in school gaining practical teaching experience in Key Stage One and Two.

 - Partnership schools across the county of Essex – including urban and rural, infant, junior, primary, large, small, and church-aided schools.

 - A course that is tailored to meet the needs of schools, producing good teachers with high levels of practical teaching skills.

 - Strong coherence between the taught and school-based elements of the course.

 - Support in school from well trained, highly skilled mentors.